jeka-dev/jeka/README.md

 	}
 ```

-Notice that we need only to specify what is not 'standard'.
+Notice that we need only to specify what is not 'standard'
+* group and project name are inferred from the project folder name ('org.jerkar.core' so group is 'org.jerkar' and project is 'core')
+* version is not specified, so by default it is `1.0-SNAPSHOT`(unless you inject the version via the command line using `-forcedVersion=Xxxxx`)
+* sources, resources and tests folder are located on the conventional folders (same as Maven).
+* this build class relies on local dependencies (dependencies located conventionally inside the project) so we don't need to mention it

 To launch the build for creating distrib from the command line, simply type :